-On March 19, 2021, as a result of the consummation of the Mergers, the Company became party to a loan financing and servicing agreement (as amended, the "Deutsche Bank Facility") with OCSI Senior Funding Ltd., the Company's whollyowned, special purpose financing subsidiary, as borrower, the Company, as equityholder and as servicer, the lenders from time to time party thereto, Deutsche Bank AG, New York Branch, as facility agent, and Wells Fargo Bank, National Association, as collateral agent and as collateral custodian.
+On March 19, 2021, as a result of the consummation of the Mergers, the Company became party to a loan financing and servicing agreement (as amended, the "Deutsche Bank Facility") with OCSI Senior Funding Ltd., the Company's wholly-owned, special purpose financing subsidiary, as borrower, the Company, as equityholder and as servicer, the lenders from time to time party thereto, Deutsche Bank AG, New York Branch, as facility agent, and Wells Fargo Bank, National Association, as collateral agent and as collateral custodian.
 On May 4, 2021, the Company repaid all outstanding borrowings under the Deutsche Bank Facility using borrowings under the Syndicated Credit Facility, following which the Deutsche Bank Facility was terminated.
-For the period from March 19, 2021 to May 4, 2021, the Company's borrowings under the Deutsche Bank Facility bore interest at a weighted average interest rate of 2.900%.
-For the period from March 19, 2021 to September 30, 2021, the Company recorded interest expense (inclusive of fees) of \$0.3 million related to the Deutsche Bank Facility.
+For the period from March 19, 2021 to May 4, 2021, the Company recorded interest expense (inclusive of fees) of \$0.3 million related to the Deutsche Bank Facility.